harperd/machine-learning/notes/6-1-activation-functions.md

 > $z^{(2)}=\Theta^{(1)}x=\Theta^{(1)}a^{(1)}$

-Therefore our "new x values" used as input to layer 3 would be:,
+Therefore our "new x values" used as input to layer 3 would be:

 > $a^{(2)}=g(z^{(2)})=g(\Theta^{(1)}x)=g(\Theta^{(1)}a^{(1)})$